lillapulay/lillapulay/README.md

 ✈️ Originally from Hungary, I’ve been living in the Netherlands since 2019
 🎓 Former law & international studies grad turned frontend developer — because who likes life on easy mode, *amirite?*
-🧳 After moving abroad, I survived a temp job that went against everything in my nature, pushed through two coding bootcamps, and landed my first dev job in early 2022
+🧳 After moving abroad, I survived a temp job that went against everything in my nature, pushed through two coding bootcamps, and landed my first dev job in the beginning of 2022
 🗣️ I enjoy learning languages — besides "compulsory" Dutch, Norwegian is my current pet project
 😵‍💫 As a junior, I once wrote ~80 lines of code to position a close button on a modal, which the lead dev later replaced with two lines of CSS.
 I’m still not okay.